WCSCourses/GSBAfrica2023/modules/Download_course_Virtual_Machine.md

 NB Caution, direct downloads can break easily, and lead to corrupted VMs, use the md5 checksum to check if your VM is as it should be.
+#### Extracting the Virtual Machine File

+Congratulations on downloading the virtual machine!
+The next step is to extract it from the zip file so that you can start using it.
+Follow these simple steps:

+ **Download 7-Zip File Archiver:**
+   To extract the virtual machine file, you'll need a reliable archiving tool.
+We recommend using 7-Zip, a free and widely used file archiver.
+You can download it from their official website: [https://www.7-zip.org/](https://www.7-zip.org/).

+ **Uncompress the VM File:**
+   Once you have 7-Zip installed, right-click on the downloaded zip file of the virtual machine.
+From the context menu, select "Extract Here" or "Extract to {filename}" option, depending on your preference.

+**Backup the Zip File (Optional but Recommended):**
+   Before proceeding with the extraction, it's a good practice to create a backup copy of the original zip file.
+This ensures that you have a safe copy in case anything goes wrong during the extraction process.

+With these steps, you should now have the uncompressed virtual machine file ready to use.
+Enjoy exploring and utilizing your new virtual environment!

+*(Note: If you encounter any issues during the extraction process, refer to the documentation or support provided by 7-Zip.)*

 #### Testing the integrity of the downloaded VM
 You can do an MD5 check to validate the downloaded VM.